 - Giving you advice about the requirements of the immigration rules, the likely outcome and timescale of your application.

-- Advising you what supporting evidence you need to provide and then reviewing it and further advising as to its adequacy.
+- Advising you on what supporting evidence you need to provide and then reviewing it and further advising as to its adequacy.

-- Preparing your application and submitting it on your behalf,
+- Preparing your application and submitting it on your behalf.

 - If the Home Office asks you to attend an interview, explaining to you what questions you are likely to be asked and the reasons behind such questions so you are prepared to present your case in the best possible manner.